 (e) An overview of the capacity to implement the alternative assessments, conduct the evaluation of teachers with alternative assessments, and the reporting of student achievement data with alternative assessments for the purpose of the report card ratings prescribed under section 3302.03 of the Revised Code, all of which shall include any prior success in implementing innovative educational programs or strategies, teaching practices, or assessment practices;

-(f) An acknowledgement by the school district of federal funding that may be impacted by obtaining a waiver.
+(f) An acknowledgement by the district or school of federal funding that may be impacted by obtaining a waiver.

 (3) The presiding officer of the labor organization representing the district's or school's teachers, if any;

-(4) If the district's teachers are not represented by a labor organization, the principal and a majority of the administrators and teachers of the district.
+(4) If the district's or school's teachers are not represented by a labor organization, the principal and a majority of the administrators and teachers of the district or school.

-(E) Not later than thirty days after receiving a request for a waiver, the state superintendent shall approve or deny the waiver or may request additional information from the district.
-The state superintendent shall not grant waivers to more than ten school districts.
-A waiver granted to a school district shall be contingent on an ongoing review and evaluation by the state superintendent of the program for which the waiver was granted.
+(D) Upon receipt of a request for a waiver, the state superintendent shall approve or deny the waiver or may request additional information from the district or school.
+The state superintendent shall not grant waivers to more than a total of ten districts, community schools, or STEM schools, based on requests for a waiver received during the 2015-2016 school year.
+A waiver granted to a district or school shall be contingent on an ongoing review and evaluation by the state superintendent of the program for which the waiver was granted.

 (1) For the purpose of this section, the department of education shall seek a waiver from the testing requirements prescribed under the "No Child Left Behind Act of 2001," if necessary to implement this section.